-- Self-employment tax.
+• Self-employment tax.
 This tax applies only to resident aliens.
 Use Schedule SE (Form 1040), Form 1040-PR, or Form 1040-SS to figure your self-employment tax.
-The self-employment tax rate for 2008 is 15.3%.
+The self-employment tax rate for 2009 is 15.3%.
 This includes a 2.9% Medicare tax and a 12.4% social security tax.
-For 2008, the maximum amount of self-employment income subject to social security tax is \$102,000.
-There is no limit on the amount of self-employment income subject to the Medicare tax. - Social security and Medicare tax on tip income not reported to employer.
+For 2009, the maximum amount of self-employment income subject to social security tax is \$106,800.
+There is no limit on the amount of self-employment income subject to the Medicare tax.

+- Social security and Medicare tax on tip income not reported to employer.
 If you received tips of \$20 or more in any month and you did not report the full amount to your employer, you must generally pay this tax.
 See the Form 1040 instructions or the Form 1040NR instructions. - Social security and Medicare tax not withheld by employer.
 If you are an employee who received wages from an employer who did not withhold social security and Medicare tax from your wages, you may owe this tax.
 See the Form 1040 instructions or the Form 1040NR instructions. - Additional tax on IRAs, other qualified retirement plans, etc. If you received a distribution from or made an excess contribution to one of these plans, you may owe this tax.
 See the Form 1040 instructions or the Form 1040NR instructions. - Household employment taxes.
-If you pay cash wages to any one household employee in 2008, you may owe this tax.
+If you pay cash wages to any one household employee in 2009, you may owe this tax.
 See the Form 1040 instructions or the Form 1040NR instructions. - Tax on accumulation distribution of trusts.
 Use Form 4970 to figure the tax. - Tax from recapture of investment credit.
 Use Form 4255 to figure the tax. - Tax from recapture of low-income housing credit.
 Use Form 8611 to figure the tax. - Tax from recapture of federal mortgage subsidy.
-Use Form 8828 to figure the tax.

-• Tax from recapture of qualified electric vehicle credit.
+Use Form 8828 to figure the tax. - Tax from recapture of qualified electric vehicle credit.
 For details on how to figure the tax, see Pub.
-535, Business Expenses.
+535, Business Expenses. - Repayment of first-time homebuyer credit.
+If you claimed the first-time homebuyer credit on your 2008 return and the home ceased to be your main home in 2009, see Form 5405.